DanFessler/react-dockable/README.md

 ## Key features

 - **Beautiful and polished**
-  React-dockable puts a priority on the user experience and get out of the way of the user
+  React-dockable puts a priority on the user experience and gets out of the way of the user and what they want to do.
 - **Fully customizable layouts**
   Layouts are fully dynamic and user customizable right out of the box.
 No work necessary.
 - **Simple declarative configuration**
-  No complicated data structures to learn, define your Layouts the React way with a simple declarative component API
+  No complicated data structures to learn, define your Layouts the React Way™ with a simple declarative component API
 - **Imparative API (Coming Soon)**
   need more control?
 We also offer an imperative API to dynamically control the Dockable workspace